Taitranz/blog/posts/markdown/valgo-a-frontier-agentic-trading-system-for-eurusd.md

 ## LLM-Backed Agent Training with Real Trader Data

-At the heart of Valgo’s autonomous trading capability is a Large Language Model agent that has been trained to mimic the decision-making process of a skilled human trader.
-The training of this agent is what ensures style-aligned execution: the AI does not just trade profitably, it trades in a manner consistent with the philosophies and risk management approach of the domain expert behind it.
+At the heart of Valgo’s autonomous capability is a Large Language Model agent trained to approximate the decision-making process of a skilled human trader.

-**Training data collection**: Valgo’s development included a significant data collection effort involving real trader input.
-Over countless trading sessions and historical scenarios, the domain expert labelled data and provided examples of decisions.
-This included annotations of charts (marking patterns like support/resistance, break of structure points, entries and exits), commentary on why a trade would or would not be taken at a given juncture, and the outcomes of those trades.
-Additionally, every trade execution and outcome from the expert’s live or simulated trading was recorded.
-This yielded a dataset of state-action pairs: each entry encapsulates a market state (with all the structured insights Valgo computes, such as trend status, recent patterns, indicator values, and even recent news context) along with the expert’s action (go long, go short, hold, adjust a stop, and so on) and rationale.

-**LLM fine-tuning**: The collected data was used to fine-tune a large language model specifically for trading.
-Initially, a base LLM with capabilities to reason and understand complex instructions was chosen.
-It was then trained on the expert-labelled dataset in a supervised manner, effectively learning to map from a description of market context to a recommended trading decision with reasoning.

-For example, a training sample might present the LLM with a prompt like:

-> Market context: EUR/USD is in a downtrend, but a sell-side liquidity sweep just occurred below the recent low at 1.0500, and a bullish BOS followed.
-The Fed just announced unchanged rates, and volatility is high.
-Trader’s last action: none (flat).
-What should the trader do next?
->
-> Action: Enter long (buy) with a stop below 1.0480 and target near the next resistance 1.0600.
-Rationale: The sweep and break of structure suggest a reversal; unchanged rates removed a bearish catalyst, so a relief rally is likely.
-Risk is defined by the sweep low.

-By training on many examples of such scenarios, the LLM learns to produce outputs that include both an action and the reasoning behind the action.

-The result of this training is an AI agent that effectively encodes the domain expert’s strategy.
-It has learned not only what to do in various situations, but why, which is crucial for maintaining alignment with the trader’s style.
-This style includes factors like preferred trade setups (e.g. trading sweeps and BOS signals), risk tolerance (position sizing rules, typical stop-loss distance), and even softer rules like avoiding trades during certain uncertain news events.
-Because the training data covered a broad range of historical scenarios (bullish trends, bearish trends, volatile news days, quiet markets, and so on), the LLM agent developed a robust understanding of how the expert adapts their approach in each context.

-**Continuous learning and outcome feedback**: Beyond initial training, Valgo incorporates new data to refine the agent over time.
-Every autonomous trade the agent executes in simulation or live is logged along with its outcome (win/loss, drawdown, etc.) and fed back into the training loop.
-This logging supports reinforcement-style updates and fine-tuning with outcome-based adjustments: for instance, if certain patterns of decisions consistently lead to losses, the model is adjusted to handle those differently in the future.
-These adjustments are applied cautiously to ensure the core style alignment is preserved and the agent does not drift into an unpredictable strategy.

-Through this careful training process, the LLM-backed agent becomes, in essence, a digital twin of the human trader’s decision process.
-It is able to take the rich, structured market insights from Valgo’s data pipeline and analyse them in a manner comparable to an expert human, outputting a decision that is both rationalised and aligned with a proven trading approach.

-From a user’s perspective, the agent behaves like a shadow trader that has been quietly studying every annotated chart, comment, and execution decision, then replaying that accumulated insight when it trades autonomously.
-Rather than inventing a new style of its own, it mirrors the user’s established patterns and preferences under real-time conditions, giving the sense that a second, highly disciplined version of the same trader is working alongside them inside the application.
+**Training data collection**: Valgo’s development leveraged a dataset of state-action pairs collected from a domain expert.
+This dataset includes market states (structured insights like trend status, indicator values, and news context) paired with the expert’s specific action (e.g., "Long", "Short", "Hold") and their rationale.

+**LLM fine-tuning**: A base LLM was supervised fine-tuned (SFT) on this dataset to map market contexts to trading decisions.
+For example, given a prompt describing a "sell-side liquidity sweep followed by a bullish break of structure," the model learns to output a "Long" action with a corresponding rationale, citing the reversal pattern.
+This process aims to capture the expert's style, including their preferred setups and risk tolerance.

+**Continuous learning**: Beyond initial training, Valgo logs every autonomous trade and its outcome.
+These logs are used for offline periodic fine-tuning, allowing the model to be updated with new experience and evaluated against held-out data.
+These updates are run offline on batches of new data and re-evaluated against a fixed held-out set before deployment.
+This approach helps refine the agent's behaviour over time while attempting to avoid the drift often seen in online reinforcement learning systems.

+The goal is for the agent to behave like a "digital twin"—analysing structured market insights and outputting rationalised decisions that reflect the domain expert’s established patterns.

 ## Agentic Integration: LLM Decision-Making with Tools and Data